FortAwesome/react-native-fontawesome/README.md

 Adding a prefix—and the syntax we used to do it—are new.
 So what's going on here?

-First, recall when we introduced `<FontAwesomeIcon icon="coffee"/>` and learned that a prefix of `fas` was being added to `"coffee"` by default.
+First, recall when we introduced `<FontAwesomeIcon icon="mug-saucer"/>` and learned that a prefix of `fas` was being added to `"mug-saucer"` by default.

-The `"check-square"` icon is getting a default prefix of `fas` here too, which is what we want, because that icon also lives in the `@fortawesome/free-solid-svg-icons` package.
+The `"square-check"` icon is getting a default prefix of `fas` here too, which is what we want, because that icon also lives in the `@fortawesome/free-solid-svg-icons` package.